Please let us know if you spot any broken links. Thank you.

 NON-UK PIRATES

-The Pirate Radio Hall of Fame only includes English-language broadcasters who were heard in Britain but there were a number of other countries where offshore radio flourished and some excellent web-sites that tell their stories:
+The Pirate Radio Hall of Fame only includes English-language broadcasters who were heard in Britain but there were a number of other countries where offshore radio flourished and websites that tell their stories:

 Radio Veronica

 René van den Abeelen René van den Abeelen is a Dutch radio presenter.
-He has two fascinating web sites.
+He has two fascinating websites.
 Renevandenabeelen.net has many pages devoted to Radio Veronica with lots of pictures and some old Super 8 movies shot in the seventies.
 There is also material about two other ships, RNI's Mebo II and Atlantis's Jeanine.
-At his other site radioships.com you can buy tin miniatures of radio ships.
-Two are already on the market, number three is imminent.
+At his other site radioships.com you can buy tin miniatures of several radio ships and the man-made “REM Island”.

 Radio 227

 When “Swinging” Radio England closed down, it was replaced by a Dutch station.
-One of its disc-jockeys, Look Boden (who also kindly contributed some of his photographs to the DJs' photo album) has set up his own web-site dedicated to Radio 227.
+One of its disc-jockeys, Look Boden (who also kindly contributed some of his photographs to the DJs' photo album) has set up his own cable station called, in memory of his offshore past, Radio 227.

 LAND-BASED PIRATES